wasmCloud/wasmcloud.com/docs/developer/interfaces/creating-an-interface.md

 Writing WIT does not enact application behavior itself&mdash;instead, it defines a _contract_ between components, a behavior that a component will either fulfill itself or expect another component to fulfill.

 When developing an interface, you can use WIT to define the interfaces through which components and providers will communicate.
-Specifically, your WIT will define the interfaces that a WebAssembly component supports **("exports")** and the capabilities that it requires **("imports")**.
+Specifically, your WIT will define the interfaces through which your component exposes functions **("exports")** and the capabilities that it requires **("imports")**.

 When a component adds an import&mdash;for `blobstore` functionality, say&mdash;you can imagine that your component is putting out an open call for _someone_ to perform the very specific, tightly-defined job of providing blob storage.
 Your component isn't going to worry about who does the job or exactly _how_ they do it, so long as it conforms to the precise definition of work your component has set out.